 - given money to a charity of your choice

 Prosocial spending is all about consciously giving to make the world around us a better place.
-It makes us feel better about ourselves, too (most of the time—more on that later).
+It also makes us feel better about ourselves (most of the time—more on that later).

 Why does prosocial spending promote feelings of happiness?

 Logically, prosocial spending doesn’t make much sense on the surface.
 So why do most people opt to round up their total for charity in the checkout line?
-Wouldn’t you want to make every effort to pinch pennies, especially if you just made a large purchase?
+Wouldn’t you want to try to pinch pennies, especially if you just made a large purchase?

 As it turns out, your brain prefers the hormones it gets from generous actions over selfish ones.
-It all comes down to nifty brain chemistry that’s been evolving for over 1 billion years.
+It all comes down to nifty brain chemistry evolving for over 1 billion years.

 So sure, we hit the “round up” button hoping our dollars and cents help improve someone else’s life.
 And maybe we also hit because we get a pleasant burst of neurological positivity (hey, nothing wrong with finding joy through giving!)

-However, it’s more complicated than just throwing money at any good cause.
-You must approach prosocial giving and charitable contributions mindfully to yield authentic joy for the giver.
+However, it’s more complicated than throwing money at any good cause.
+You must mindfully approach prosocial giving and charitable contributions to yield authentic joy for the giver.
 By its very nature, prosocial spending requires you to give something up in exchange for your generosity.

 And if there’s no rhyme or reason to your choice to give, it could backfire.
 For example, one study found that giving to a good cause doesn’t unequivocally equal happiness.
-In fact, it may wind up causing more negative sentiments in the long run if done without careful thought and intention.
+It may wind up causing more negative sentiments in the long run if done without careful thought and intention.

 The mental and emotional benefits of mindful prosocial spending